microsoft/binskim/docs/BinSkimRules.md

 #### `Warning`: Warning

 '{0}' does not enable the Control-flow Enforcement Technology (CET) Shadow Stack mitigation.
 To resolve this issue, pass /CETCOMPAT on the linker command lines.
+Note: older versions of .NET are not compatible with CET/shadow stack technology.
+If your native process loads older managed assemblies (.NET 6 or earlier), unhandled exceptions in those components may not be handled properly and may cause your process to crash.

 #### `InvalidMetadata`: NotApplicable